ibm-cloud-docs/vpc/file_storage_vpc_create.md

    You must have at least one VPC to create a mount target.
 If you don't have one, first [create a VPC](/docs/vpc?topic=vpc-getting-started#create-and-configure-vpc).
    {: requirement}

-4. Depending on the mount target access mode of the share, the **Create mount target** form looks different.
+4. Depending on the [mount target access mode](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-mount-access-mode) of the share, the **Create mount target** form looks different.

    - If the share has security group access mode, enter the following information.
 This action creates and attaches a [virtual network interface](/docs/vpc?topic=vpc-vni-about) to your mount target that identifies the file share with a reserved IP address and applies the rules of the selected Security group.
+This mount target supports encryption-in-transit and cross-zone mounting.

      | Field | Value |
      |-------|-------|